 8. Musashi Koyama Shopping Street

 At an amazing 800 meters long, Musashi Koyama Shotengai Palm is the longest covered shopping street in all of Tokyo.
 As well as clothing, electronics, and stationery, you can find plenty of mouthwatering Japanese street food here.
-Some of the most famous treats include fluffy anpan bread from Komine Bakery, which are filled with different textures, colors, and flavors of sweet bean paste.
+Some of the most famous treats include fluffy anpan breads from Komine Bakery, which are filled with different textures, colors, and flavors of sweet bean paste.
 Musashi Koyama is also a fantastic spot to try juicy grilled yakitori chicken skewers, a perennially popular Tokyo street food that all meat-eaters have to try when they visit Japan.

 Musashi Koyama Shopping Street Access Info: At the east exit of Musashi Koyama Station, on the Tokyu Meguro line.